When will the new RPI 5 be available?

 “Don’t expect a Pi 5 next year,” said Eben Upton, CEO of Raspberry Pi in a December 2022 interview, referring to 2023.
 “Next year is a recovery year” he continued, so it looks like second half of 2023 and into 2024, is “when we can start to think about what might be a sensible Raspberry Pi 5 platform.”

 The pandemic disrupted the global supply chain creating an unforeseen shortage in parts, while at the same time increased demand as more people were stuck at home with more free time to experiment with their projects.

-Raspberry Pi, also known as RPI or RP, still holds its position in the industry as one of the top choices for relatively inexpensive, general purpose single board computers.
-Since 2012, Raspberry Pi foundation has released four main generations of the single board computer, the Pi4B being the latest one, released in 2019 and will be the longest running Pi platform since its inception.
+Raspberry Pi, also known as RPI or RP, still holds its position in the industry as one of the top options for relatively inexpensive, general purpose single board computers.
+Since 2012, the Raspberry Pi Foundation has released four main generations of the single board computer; the latest one, Pi4B, was released in 2019 and will be the longest running Pi platform since its inception.

-Raspberry Pis are not only used by the hobbyists and makers, but are also used in the IoT industry as a good solution for Linux edge computing.
-They have become increasingly popular and have had many performance improvements over the years, we’re all asking: What is the Raspberry Pi 5 going to be like?
+Raspberry Pis aren’t only used by hobbyists and makers, but also in the IoT industry, as they offer an unmatched solution for Linux edge computing.
+RPIs have become increasingly popular with growing commercial demand, and with so many performance improvements over the years, we’re all asking: What is the Raspberry Pi 5 going to be like?

-Before going any deeper - have a Raspberry Pi 3 or 4? it's time to manage & access it remotely using JFrog Connect (formerly Upswift)
+Have a Raspberry Pi 3 or 4?
+It’s time to manage and access it remotely using JFrog Connect.